jonashackt/crossplane-argocd/README.md

           echo "--- Create ArgoCD API Token"
           ARGOCD_API_TOKEN=$(curl -s -X POST -k -H "Authorization: Bearer $ARGOCD_ADMIN_TOKEN" -H "Content-Type: application/json" https://localhost:8443/api/v1/account/provider-argocd/token | jq -r .token)

+          echo "--- Already create a namespace for crossplane for the Secret" kubectl create namespace crossplane-system

           echo "--- Create Secret containing the ARGOCD_API_TOKEN for Crossplane ArgoCD Provider" kubectl create secret generic argocd-credentials -n crossplane-system --from-literal=authToken="$ARGOCD_API_TOKEN"
 ```

+For testing it locally, also see https://www.baeldung.com/linux/foreground-background-process on how to work with background subshells and move around with them.
+E.g. use the command `fg %1` (where 1 is the subshell id) to get back to the subshell after a Crtl-C.

 #### Create Secret containing the ARGOCD_API_TOKEN & configure Crossplane ArgoCD Provider